OTI Festival 1979: Festival overview

 The festival was held on Saturday 8 December 1979, beginning at 19:00 VET (23:00 UTC).
 It was presented by Eduardo Serrano and Carmen Victoria Pérez.
 The musical director was Eduardo Cabrera, who conducted the orchestra and the mixed choir of six voices when required.
-The draw to determine the running order (R/O) was held in Caracas a few days before the event.
+The show featured a guest performance by José Luis Rodríguez singing "Iberoamérica hoy canta para ti", the official song of the event written by Pablo Schneider.
+The draw to determine the running order (R/O) was held in Caracas a few days before the festival.

-The winner was the song "Cuenta conmigo" performed by Daniel Riolobos representing Argentina, with "Cuando era niño" by Delia Dorta representing Venezuela placing second, and "Na cabana junto à praia" by José Cid representing Portugal placing third.
+The winner was the song "Cuenta conmigo", written by Chico Novarro and Raúl Parentella, and performed by Daniel Riolobos representing Argentina; with "Cuando era niño", written by José "Pollo" Sifontes, and performed by Delia Dorta representing Venezuela, placing second; and "Na cabana junto à praia", written and performed by José Cid representing Portugal, placing third.
 There was a trophy for each of the first three places.
 The first prize trophy was delivered by Guillermo Cañedo, president of OTI; the second prize trophy by Eduardo Reina, vice-president of OTI; and the third prize trophy by Félix Cardona Moreno, president of the television industry chamber.
 The festival ended with a reprise of the winning entry.